 This clinical practicum course requires RN students to accomplish individual learning objectives negotiated with their faculty facilitators and designated preceptor at the onset of the course.
 Individual objectives allow students to achieve course outcomes.
-The practicum will enable the RN to expand their clinical expertise, broaden their exposure to different specialty areas and apply theory learned throughout the BSN curriculum to meet the needs of clients.
+The practicum will enable RN's to expand their clinical expertise, broaden their exposure to different specialty areas, and apply theory learned throughout the BSN curriculum to meet the needs of clients.
 The practicum will also enable the RN student to implement the professional roles of a BSN registered nurse in the areas of leadership/management, education, and community practice.

-Prerequisite: NURS 3101
+Prerequisite: NURS 3101; NURS 3201; NURS 3202